Pick a Name

 A Registered Agent is the person or business responsible for receiving tax, legal, and government documents during regular business hours.
 It’s important that every business has one.
 You can either serve as your own registered agent, designate one, or have Rocket Lawyer serve as your registered agent.
 After all, we’re always in the office.

-If you’re not sure, our interview has a “help me decide” feature that can do just that.
-And while serving as your own registered agent seems logical, keep in mind that someone at a physical address needs to be present to receive documents.
+If you’re not sure, speak to our knowledgeable and friendly Business Service specialists.
+While serving as your own registered agent seems logical, keep in mind that someone at a physical address needs to be present to receive documents.
 Designating a third-party registered agent allows you to move locations or go on vacation without worrying about missing important business documents.

 Think of your tax ID as the social security number for your company.
 It will be important for business contracts, tax filings, and all manner of documents down the line.